 Now Hiring: Grants & Administration Officer - Toronto

-The McCall MacBain Foundation is seeking a highly driven emerging professional to join our team as a Grants & Administration Officer.
-In this role, you will help manage our relationships with grantees doing outstanding work across our three funding areas – Education, Environment & Climate Change, and Health.
-You will also stay up to date on the work our grantees are doing, help us learn from them, and share their work and insights through various communications channels.
-You will help us coordinate gatherings and events with grantees and partners.
+The McCall MacBain Foundation is seeking two highly driven emerging professionals to join our team as Research & Grants Officers.
+The Officers will help manage our relationships with grantees doing outstanding work across our three funding areas – Education, Environment & Climate Change, and Health.
+The Youth Lead will focus on our work in Education and in Youth Well-being and Mental Health.
+The Climate Lead will focus on our work in Climate Change & Environment.
+The Officers will stay up to date on evidence, trends, and relevant initiatives in their respective areas of focus as well as on the work that our grantees and potential grantees are doing.
+The Officers will help us learn from grantees, and share their work and insights through various communications channels and opportunities to bring together grantees and partners.

-Working with a small, motivated team in downtown Toronto, the Grants & Administration Officer will report to the VP Philanthropy & Organizational Learning, and will collaborate closely with all team members.
+Working with a small, motivated team in a warm, open office in downtown Toronto, the Research & Grants Officers will report to the VP Philanthropy & Organizational Learning, and will collaborate closely with all team members.

 The McCall MacBain Foundation is an international philanthropic foundation whose mission is to improve the welfare of humanity by providing scholarships and other educational opportunities that nurture transformational leadership, and by investing in evidence-based strategies to address climate change, preserve our natural environment, and improve health outcomes.

 We believe in the power of education, and scholarships in particular, to transform lives and in turn transform our communities to be fairer, healthier, and more prosperous for all.
 We believe that climate change is the single most pressing problem facing our planet and that we must all do our part to address it.
-And we believe in an evidence-based approach to health, and are newly focusing on youth mental health.
+And we believe in an evidence-based approach to supporting youth mental health and well-being.

 You are passionate and energetic, and looking to direct your talents to causes you care deeply about.
-When you read about our work and our grantees, you want to learn more!
-You find yourself scanning websites, Twitter, and other sources to learn what they do, how and why, and with what impact.
+You have dedicated some of your energies – whether through academics, work experience, or extra-curriculars – either to Youth-related or Climate Change-related work.
+When you read about our work and our grantees, you want to learn more about what they do, how, why, and with what impact.
+You’re excited to seek out other organizations whose work looks interesting and that we could learn from and support.

 You have great written communications skills.
 Whether you’re writing a briefing document or a tweet, you are clear and compelling.